abpframework/abp/docs/en/Entities.md

 ## Versioning Entities

 ABP defines the `IHasEntityVersion` interface for automatic versioning of your entities.
-It only provides a single `EntityVersion` properties, as shown in the following code block:
+It only provides a single `EntityVersion` property, as shown in the following code block:

 ````csharp
 public interface IHasEntityVersion